 As local government grapples to respond to the ongoing opioid emergency, the tight knit community is in mourning.
 On Sunday afternoon, several dozen people gathered in Pigeon Park to pay their respects to all the people who have died.

 Attendees—some of whom had lost family members to overdose as recently as three weeks ago—lit candles, left photos of family members, and shared stories.
 Many had criticism about how the devastating health crisis has been handled, and suggestions for what needs to happen next.

-Michelle Fortin, Downtown Eastside counselor
+Michelle Fortin, Downtown Eastside frontline manager

 VICE: Tell me about why you decided to attend this vigil.

 Michelle: I've worked in the community for 25 years, and it's the first time I've ever wanted to say, you just can't use right now.
 Which is really hard when you're a harm reduction believer, to say, actually, please don't use.
 It's a struggle and good people are dying.

 What has the response to this crisis been like from your perspective?